-There are great opportunities for professional growth though such work can be challenging sometimes.
+There are great opportunities for professional growth, through such work can sometimes be challenging.

-With agile methodology applied, organization can lower its expenses by producing cost-effective documentation.
+With the agile methodology applied, organizations can lower their expenses by producing cost-effective documentation.
 Because of incremental way of delivering help files, the whole help rarely has to be fully rearranged.
 Everything is done practically on the fly.
-With documentation produced in agile way, author often gets early feedbacks from users, right after each iteration, so improvements are made rapidly.
-Frequently help files are put on wiki so they are available to everyone for editing.
+With documentation produced in an agile way, the author often gets early feedback from users, right after each iteration, so improvements are made rapidly.
+Frequently help files are put on the wiki, so they are available to everyone for editing.
 It works in some cases though it is rather hard to control.

 When applying Agile is not a good idea

-As you can see, Agile methodology is exceedingly powerful tool, especially considering that along with small organizations it is used by Google and Microsoft.
-On the other hand it still does not fit some types of teams and projects.
+As you can see, Agile methodology is an exceedingly powerful tool, especially considering that along with small organizations, it is used by Google and Microsoft.
+On the other hand, it still does not fit some types of teams and projects.
 Such cases are:

-Agile may not fit the project type itself for some reasons.
+Agile may not fit the project type itself for some reason.

 Possible complications in Agile projects

-If decision on using Agile is already made, be aware of problems you may face:
+If the decision on using Agile is already made, be aware of problems you may face:

 - It's important to come up to every release with all key information already documented.
-It may be hard if one of main features is done nearly in the end of developing cycle.
+It may be hard if one of the main features is done nearly at the end of the developing cycle.

 - Sometimes combination of several functions by single person is challenging.

-- Developing help files demands good program environment which is often difficult to choose.
+- Developing help files demands a good program environment which is often difficult to choose.